Colorado Hip Replacement/Metallosis LawsuitsRequest Free Consultation

 Like many other implants, hip replacement implants are made with metals such as cobalt, nickel, titanium, and chromium.
-In metal-on-metal hip replacement, these metals can rub together, releasing particles of metal which circulate through the bloodstream and surrounding tissues.
+In a metal-on-metal hip replacement, these metals can rub together, releasing particles of metal that circulate through the bloodstream and surrounding tissues.
 Build up of these metals in the body can result in the death of surrounding bones and tissue.

 Before a diagnosis of metallosis is made, patients experience symptoms of the condition including pain, swelling, numbness, and inability to walk.
 Depending on the type of metal used for the implants, patients may also experience heart problems, nerve problems, memory loss, and hearing loss.

 How Can You Tell if You Have Metallosis?